 Who is this course for?

-The course is designed for researchers in developing countries working in the life sciences, physical sciences, or social sciences.
-It is particularly suitable for early career researchers, or those with limited experience in publishing papers in reputable peer-reviewed journals.
+The course is designed for researchers in developing countries who would like to improve their skills in developing grant proposals to obtain research funding.
+It is particularly suitable for early career researchers, or those with limited experience in developing proposals or winning grants.

 There is no cost to participate in this course.
 It is offered as an open online course by INASP.